Can Syria heal? For many, Step 1 is learning the difficult truth.

 “They were arbitrarily arrested in their homes and at checkpoints,” he says.
 “They [the regime] called us terrorists, but they are the terrorists.
 We ask that they be held accountable.”

 Alaa al-Saadi, a native of Daraa, the southern city considered the birthplace of the 2011 popular uprising, has been looking for his brother since 2013.
 “There are thousands of prisoners.
 What did they do to them?
 The ones that were released are about 400 to 500.
-Where did the rest, the thousands go?”
+Where did the rest, the thousands, go?”

-He directs some of his anger at Russia and at Shiite regional powerhouse Iran, who propped up the Assad regime.
+He directs some of his anger at Russia and at Shiite regional powerhouse Iran, which propped up the Assad regime.
 But the brunt of his rage focuses on Syria’s powerful Alawites, members of a Shiite splinter group to which the Assad family belongs.
-Alawites have played an outsized role in state institutions and the country’s sprawling security apparatus.
+Alawites have played an outsize role in state institutions and the country’s sprawling security apparatus.

-“Anyone who has honor should go after all the Alawites,” he cries, as others try to reason with him against being swept up by sectarian sentiment.
+“Anyone who has honor should go after all the Alawites,” he cries, as others try to reason with him and caution against being swept up by sectarian sentiment.

 “It’s my right,” he snaps back.
 “I lost my brother.
 They are criminals.
 What is the crime of these burnt bodies here?
 That they called for freedom?
 We don’t want Alawites in Syria at all.”